Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 ## Tech Rushing and population

 Tech rushing and population growth is still THE meta of the game, even though Nemesis did balance population mechanics very slightly.
 In this regard, nerfs have been applied to the usual suspects of tech rushing and population growth game choices.
-Namely two small nerfs to the Expansion tradition, a nerf to the Technological Ascendency ascension perk.

 ## Unrestricted Assimilators